CheyenneMDavid/ForagingLink-API/README.md

     - Phone numbers are validated by using uses Google’s libphonenumber library via the django-phonenumber-field package.
 It ensures proper formatting and validation of phone numbers based on regional standards.

   - django-phonenumber-field:
     - The django-phonenumber-field package simplifies handling phone numbers in Django applications by using Google’s phonenumbers library to validate and format phone numbers.
-The region is set to "GB" (ISO 3166-1 alpha-2 code), which you can read more about [here](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#GB)
+The region is set to "GB" (ISO 3166-1 alpha-2 code), which you can [read more about](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#GB)

-### Email Validation
+### Email Validation: Source Reference

 Email validation was implemented using the following resources: